Akbarabi/todo-app/README.md

 # 📝 To-Do App
 A simple and To-Do App built with Flutter.

-## some functions may or may not work correctly or not run optimally
+## some functions may or may not work correctly or not run optimally and doesn't have usage

 ## Features
 Add Tasks: Quickly add new tasks with a title and description.